glademiller/quit-yo-jibber/README.md

     (defn handle-message [conn msg]
       (str "You said " (:body msg)))

+You may also optionally create a function to deal with people changing presence:

+    (defn handle-presence [conn pre]
+      (log :info (:from pre) " is now " (if (:online? pre) "online" "offline"))

 Now make a connection with some callbacks defined (The var around handle-message means that you can re-define it and the underlying java listener will call your newly defined function, rather than staying on the old implementation):

-    (def conn (make-connection connect-info (var handle-message))
+    (def conn (make-connection connect-info (var handle-message) (var handle-presence))

 Next, fire up your chat client, add your new buddy, and send him a message.
 The response should look someting like this:

 > me: hello chatbot
 > chatbot: You said hello chatbot

-If you want to send a message unprompted, without first receiving one, you can use the send function like so:
+If you want to send a message unprompted, without first receiving one, you can use the send-message function like so:

-    (send conn "person@gmail.com" "I wouldn't like not to speak unless spoken to")
+    (send-message conn "person@gmail.com" "I wouldn't like not to speak unless spoken to")

+If you want to ask a particular user a question and deal with a response, there's a convenient send-question which you can give a function to call when it receives a response.
+You can ask further questions or await further responses within the body of the callback.
+If you wish to await a further response without sending another message, send a nil message-body.

+    (defn cookie? [conn msg] (if (= (:body msg) "yes") "COOKIE" "Oh, okay."))
+    (send-question conn "person@gmail.com" "Would you like a cookie?" cookie?)

 You can get roster information like so (see also the roster and available functions):